 The proposed St Fergus survey area lies within International Council for the Exploration of the Seas (ICES) rectangle 44E8.
 High intensity nursery grounds for herring and whiting were identified in the area.
 No peak spawning periods were identified at the proposed time of the survey (see Table 3-3) (Coull et al., 1998, Ellis et al., 2012).
-Low intensity spawning in the area was identified for herring, lemon sole, sprat, and Nephrops during the possible survey months (Figure 3-5).
-As shown in Figure 3-5, the survey area is located within these spawning areas.
+There will be spawning for Herring, Lemon Sole, Sandeel, Sprat, and Nephrops in the area during the suggested survey months (Figure 3-5).
 Although there is fish spawning and nursery activity in the vicinity at certain times of the year, the spawning and nursery areas tend to be transient, and are part of larger offshore areas (Coull et al., 1998, Ellis et al., 2012).
 Aires et al. (2014) identified presence of juveniles in the area for whiting, haddock and cod (see Table 3-3).